-Alexis is the curator of the exhibition Roman Mosaics across the Empire, on display at the Getty Villa until January 2018.
+Alexis curated the exhibition Roman Mosaics across the Empire, on display at the Getty Villa March 2016–January 2018.
 She also works on provenance research, documenting the history of objects in the Getty’s permanent collection, and is currently preparing her dissertation for publication.

 Roman Mosaics in the J. Paul Getty Museum (J. Paul Getty Museum, 2016).

 Entries in Ancient Mediterranean and Near Eastern Bronzes at the Harvard Art Museums (web publication, Harvard Art Museums, 2014).

 Entries in Princeton University Art Museum: Handbook of the Collections, revised and expanded edition (Princeton University Art Museum, 2013).

 Entries in Eclectic Antiquity: The Classical Collection of the Snite Museum of Art, ed.
 Robin F. Rhodes (Snite Museum of Art, University of Notre Dame, 2010).